 How Your Next Incarnation Is Determined

 The third step in the soul's cycle is a significant one.
 This scenario often creates heated debates.
-Some believe that the return cycle is guided not by the soul but by the karma met and accumulated by the soul.
+Some believe the return cycle is guided not by the soul but by the karma met and accumulated by the soul.
 Many others believe that in addition to human form, the soul returns in animal and plant forms.

 Good and Bad Karma